 canvas.clear(skia.ColorWHITE)

-The browser should really not be changing colors on unsuspecting
+The browser really should not be changing colors on unsuspecting

+conflicted!
 Instead web pages indicate

 support for dark mode using the color-scheme